Why 80% of delays are not lost due to execution

 Delays are classified (critical, excusable, compensable, etc.), and each type has different consequences for claims.

-Key takeaway:
+Key conclusion:

 3. The decisive factor: documentation

-This is where it all happens.
+This is where it all comes down to it.

 An undocumented delay is a non-existent delay.